Artists Partners

 One Mic, Many Voices

-One Mic Many Voices is based on Uncle Ty-Rone’s true life experiences, learning the art ventriloquism and never giving up on his childhood dream, pursuing a career in the entertainment industry.
+One Mic, Many Voices is based on Uncle Ty-Rone’s true-life experiences learning the art of ventriloquism and never giving up on his childhood dream of pursuing a career in the entertainment industry.

 All music is kid-friendly and appropriate for children and adults to enjoy.
-The length of the show is 45 minutes.
-(Performing Arts Theaters 45-90 minutes).
-Any venue, any size, Uncle Ty-Rone will be glad to help you make your event a sure enjoyable success!
+The standard show length is 45 minutes (performing arts theaters: 45–90 minutes).
+Any venue, any size—Uncle Ty-Rone will be glad to help make your event a sure enjoyable success!

 Tyrone Travis